 New York is famous for its stunning green infrastructure along the coast, which makes the city resilient to climate change.
 It is also investing heavily in renewables and dedicated zero waste policies.
 Meanwhile, Barcelona, Tokyo, Portland, and Montreal are competing with Copenhagen to be the world’s most bike-friendly city.

-When it comes to sustainable architecture and green infrastructure, Singapore and Paris top the list all.
+When it comes to sustainable architecture and green infrastructure, Singapore and Paris top the list.
 Singapore is out to be one of the greenest cities globally, including having 80% of its architecture sustainable by 2030.
-Marina One, Gardens by the Bay and Singapore Airport are just a few among the many green architectural wonders of the city state.
+Marina One, Gardens by the Bay and Singapore Airport are just a few among the many green architectural wonders of the city-state.

 Meanwhile, authorities in Paris are working to make the city a green destination for tourists and planning to transform large city areas into urban forests by 2050.